DmitriiKaban/Truth-table/README.md

-# Truth-table-
+# Truth table
 Truth table generator in Python by Dmitrii

 Receives expressions like: !(x + y) * z + !w or a + b + c * !(a + b) and prints truth table.

-The set of expressions are limited to:
+The set of expressions is limited to:
 -'and' operation
 -'or' operation
 -'not' operation